-We’re making this podcast in an effort to create a space to talk about environmental sustainability in a way that is accessible, inclusive, and fun for everyone.
+We’re making this podcast in an effort to create a space to talk about climate in a way that is accessible, inclusive, and fun for everyone.

 My goal for my twenties was to have as many jobs as possible, and by god am I succeeding!
-My name is Olivia and I’m currently a student.
-I first became actively invested in environmentalism when I learned about the zero waste movement in 2016.
-Since then, I’ve become fascinated by our personal capability to shift the climate conversation and hold corporations/government accountable.
-I’ve tried to incorporate sustainability into my life in Nashville, suburban Massachusetts, rural and urban Morocco, and now Brooklyn.
+My name is Olivia and I currently work in documentary archival research.
+I first became actively invested in the climate movement through zero waste in 2016.
+Since then, I’ve become fascinated by our collective power to shift the climate conversation and hold each other accountable.
+I’ve tried to incorporate these values into my life in Nashville, suburban Massachusetts, rural and urban Morocco, and now Brooklyn.

-After working in music, television, film, and youth development (shoutout to my fellow gig workers and Returned Peace Corps Volunteers), I decided to pursue a master’s in media at The New School.
-I hope to also focus my studies on documentary film and environmental sustainability.
-I live in Brooklyn with my three roommates and imaginary dog, Peppa Dog.
+After working in music, television, film, and youth development (shoutout to my fellow gig workers and Returned Peace Corps Volunteers), I decided to pursue a master’s in media at The New School, which I completed in May 2022.
+I live in Brooklyn.
 You can find me @livlivhamilton on Instagram/Twitter/most places or on my website.

 Hi my name is Elise and it turns out turning 25 in the midst of a pandemic means moving from Brooklyn to Austin, TX and starting a podcast.
 I stumbled into my enthusiasm for the environment from a few different directions.
 I grew up very much an outside kid, which gave me deep love for nature and animals.
 My childhood dream job was to be a zoologist, and I became a vegetarian at age 10.
 I’ve also shopped for second hand clothes for as long as I can remember (I think my first great thrifted find was a pair of purple corduroy Tweety Bird overalls *chefs freaking kiss*).
 My more or less lifelong dietary and shopping habits have lead me into extended conversations about how we consume, how that affects the planet, and how the climate crisis is bigger than any of us as individuals.